panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ## 1. The infinite loop and side-effect updating state

-Let's say you want to create a component having an input element, and also display how many times the input has been changed by the used.
+Let's say you want to create a component having an input field, and also display how many times the user changed that input.

 Here's a possible implementation of `<CountInputChanges>` component: